On the Homological Stability of Orthogonal and Spin Groups: Homological stability for

 Let $s_{m} \in \mathbb{Z}[R^{*}]$ be the element

 first considered in \cite{schlichting2017euler}, where $\langle u \rangle \in \mathbb{Z}[R^{*}]$ denotes the element of the group ring corresponding to $u \in R^{*}$.
 Note that

 so that a trivial $R^{*}$-action induces a trivial action by the elements $s_{m}$.
-The magic of these elements $s_{m}$ lie in the following proposition, for the proof of which we refer the reader to \cite[Proposition D.4.]{schlichting2019higher}. \begin{proposition} Let $R$ be a commutative ring and $u = (u_{1}, \dots, u_{m})$ an $S(m)$-sequence in $R$.
+If $R^*$ acts on a group $G$ through group homomorphisms, then the homology groups $H_n(G)$ aquire an $R^*$-action by functoriality of group homology.
+This makes the groups $H_n(G)$ into a left module over the commutative ring $\Z[R^*]$, and we can localize them with respect to the element $s_{m} \in \Z[R^*]$ to obtain the abelian groups $s_{m}^{-1}H_n(G)$.
+The magic of the elements $s_{m}$ lie in the following proposition, for the proof of which we refer the reader to \cite[Proposition D.4.]{schlichting2019higher}. \begin{proposition} Let $R$ be a commutative ring and $u = (u_{1}, \dots, u_{m})$ an $S(m)$-sequence in $R$.
 Let

 be a central extension of groups.
 Assume that the group of units $R^{*}$ acts on the exact sequence.
 Assume furthermore that the groups $A$ and $N$ are the underlying abelian groups $(A, +, 0)$ and $(N,+,0)$ of $R$-modules $(A, +, 0,\cdot)$ and $(N,+,0,\cdot)$, and the $R^{*}$-actions on $A$ and $N$ in the exact sequence are given by